- Cosmetic Dentistry: Before and After Pictures

-Periapical X-rays show the whole tooth -- from the crown
+Periapical X-rays show the whole

-and placement.
+- Occlusal X-rays are larger and show full tooth development and placement.
 Each X-ray reveals the entire arch of teeth in either the upper or lower jaw.

 Types of Extraoral X-Rays

 There are several types of extraoral X-rays that your dentist may wish to take.

 Panoramic X-rays show the entire mouth

 Tomograms show a particular layer or "slice" of

 the mouth while blurring out all other layers.
 This type of X-ray is useful for